When is Ryder Cup 2025? Dates, schedule, format and predicted teams for USA and Europe at Bethpage Black

 Days 1-2: Friday 26 September and Saturday 27 September

-There will be a morning and afternoon session with foursomes and fourballs.
+There will be a morning and afternoon session both days, with foursomes in the former and fourballs in the latter.
 The morning is likely to get underway from 12-1pm (7-8am ET).
 For reference, Friday and Saturday sessions in Rome started at 7:35am CET, while the afternoon sessions started at 12:25pm CET.

 Day 3: Sunday 28 September

-Singles usually start mid-morning on Sunday, with the final day in Rome getting underway at 11:35am CET, so we can expect a similar plan for Bethpage Black and the action to get underway from 4-5pm BST.
+Singles will be played on the final day of competition, Sunday.
+The final day in Rome got underway at 11:35am CET, so we can expect a similar plan for Bethpage Black and the action to begin from 4-5pm BST.

 What’s the format?